The Ballad of John and Yoko: Recording

-In choosing to collaborate on the song, Lennon and McCartney set aside the antagonism that existed between them during a period when McCartney was outvoted in the Beatles' choice of a new manager for their failing business enterprise, Apple Corps.
+In choosing to collaborate on the song, Lennon and McCartney set aside the antagonism that had existed between them for a while when McCartney was outvoted in the Beatles' choice of a new manager for their failing business enterprise, Apple Corps.
 The recording also marked the return of Geoff Emerick as recording engineer at a Beatles session, after he had quit working with the group in July 1968 during the tense White Album sessions.
 Commenting in the Beatles Anthology book, Harrison said: "I didn't mind not being on the record, because it was none of my business ...
 If it had been 'The Ballad of John, George and Yoko', then I would have been on it."

-Music critic Richie Unterberger comments on the historical significance of the seven-hour session since it produced "probably some of the final tapes of Lennon and McCartney working closely together, alone".
-In Beatles historian Mark Lewisohn's description, the session tapes challenge the typical reports of Lennon and McCartney's relationship becoming acrimonious in 1969, as the pair's "great talent, humour, musical understanding and togetherness shone through from start to finish".
+Music critic Richie Unterberger commented on the historical significance of the seven-hour session since it produced "probably some of the final tapes of Lennon and McCartney working closely together, alone".
+In Beatles historian Mark Lewisohn's description, the session tapes challenged the typical reports of Lennon and McCartney's relationship becoming acrimonious in 1969, as the pair's "great talent, humour, musical understanding and togetherness shone through from start to finish".

 Mark Hertsgaard of The New Yorker, the only other writer known to have heard the tapes, attended a private listening session in London with Lewisohn in January 1994.
 Soon afterwards, Hertsgaard wrote that Lewisohn had again enthused about Lennon and McCartney's camaraderie and "musical kinship", but he himself detected "a forced, polite quality to their joking, and none of the enthusiastic electricity heard during earlier Beatles sessions ...
 They are coming apart, and they know it."
 (Note: Hertsgaard also described the pair's humour as "subdued, even hollow".)